 The inmate can then appeal the hearing officer's decision to the administrator or superintendent of the prison facility where they are housed or, if they were moved, where the incident occurred.
 The administrator typically "rubber-stamps" the decision of the hearing officer.Your Right to Appeal a Guilty Finding in a Disciplinary Action to the Appellate Division of the New Jersey Superior Court

-At this juncture, the inmate can finally seek real justice by appealing the decision of the administrator to the Appellate Division of the New Jersey Superior Court.
+At this juncture, the inmate can finally seek real justice by retaining a New Jersey inmate disciplinary appeals attorney to appeal the decision of the administrator to the Appellate Division of the New Jersey Superior Court.
 This can be the first opportunity for an unbiased review of the case, since this appeal will be heard by a panel of appellate court judges, as opposed to employees or representatives of the New Jersey Department of Corrections.
 A successful appeal could restore the inmate's privileges.

 Inmate disciplinary appeals are very different from any other kind of appeal.
-For one thing, the only "record" of the Courtline proceedings consists of the hearing officer's handwritten notes.
-These matters require an attorney who understands both the operations of the State prison disciplinary system and appellate procedures.Experience With Appeals from Inmate Disciplinary Proceedings
+For one thing, the only "record" of the Courtline proceedings consists of the hearing officer's handwritten notes on standard DOC forms.
+These matters require an inmate disciplinary appeals attorney in New Jersey who understands both the operations of the State prison disciplinary system and appellate procedures.Experience With Appeals from Inmate Disciplinary Proceedings

 The New Jersey, law firm of James S. Friedman, LLC, represents inmates who seek to appeal an adverse disciplinary ruling to the Appellate Division of the New Jersey Superior Court.
-Attorney James S. Friedman has represented numerous inmates in disciplinary appeals, resulting in the restoration of time credits and visitation privileges.Call a Lawyer who Understands Inmate Disciplinary Appeals
+We have represented numerous inmates in disciplinary appeals, resulting in the restoration of time credits, visitation privileges, and other valuable rights.Call a Lawyer who Understands New Jersey Inmate Disciplinary Appeals

-If you know a prison inmate in New Jersey who has been disciplined for an alleged violation of prison rules and wishes to appeal, contact New Jersey attorney James S. Friedman - a criminal appeals lawyer who understands the state prison system and the disciplinary appeals process.
-Call Mr. Friedman at 800-361-6554 (toll free) or contact him online.
+If you know a prison inmate in New Jersey who has been disciplined for an alleged violation of prison rules and wishes to appeal, contact New Jersey disciplinary appeals lawyer James S. Friedman - a criminal appeals lawyer who understands the state prison system and the disciplinary appeals process, at 800-361-6554 (toll free) or contact him online.